Plenary and Panel Speakers

 Lynda Rawsthorne

-Government Head of Property Profession
+Government Head of Property Profession, Cabinet Office

 Lynda Rawsthorne was appointed Government Head of Property Profession and Director, Property Capability, Sponsorship & Standards, in August 2023.